-Remembering a lost baby is an important part of grieving a baby loss.
+Remembering a lost baby is an important part of grieving a baby’s loss.
 Though such a loss is profound, it is also extremely private.
 In this way, the loss of a baby or babies to a life-limiting condition can feel like an invisible loss.
 Invisibility is painful.

 When a parent loses their baby or babies, they are experiencing a devastating primary loss.
 The emotional pain these parents feel when they meet their baby or babies only to say goodbye is an overwhelming, all-consuming, life-shattering situation.
 How can it be invisible?

 In all likelihood, the number of people who meet the baby or babies is small.
 Depending on timing and circumstances, there may not be a baby shower.
-After a memorial or funeral, people go home, live moves on, and support begins to fade.
+After a memorial or funeral, people go home, life moves on, and support begins to fade.

-This can cause carrying to term parents to fear that over time, their baby or babies will not be remembered at all.
+This can cause carrying-to-term parents to fear that over time, their baby or babies will not be remembered at all.
 Supporters can help by recognizing that though a lost infant is not with us, that infant was a person — and the parent is still a parent to that child.
 Supporters can then understand why:

 - Talking about and remembering a lost baby or babies matters to a bereaved parent.